What Not to Plug Into a Smart Plug | Avoid Overloads and Fire Risk

-Most smart plugs have a maximum power rating of 15 amps or 1,800 watts.
-When you plug in devices that draw more power than this limit, you risk overheating, electrical fires, and damage to your expensive electronics.
+Smart plugs have fixed electrical limits.
+When a device draws more power than the plug can safely pass through, the plug can overheat, fail, or become a fire risk.
 According to the National Fire Protection Association, electrical distribution and lighting equipment causes an estimated 32,000 home fires each year in the United States.

 What You'll Discover